yukang123/LLMSymbMech/README.md

 ## :e-mail: Contact

-For help or issues about the github codes or huggingface demo of GlyphControl, please email Yukang Yang (yy1325@princeton.edu), and Taylor Webb (taylor.w.webb@gmail.com
-) or submit a GitHub issue.
+For help or issues about the code, please email Yukang Yang (yy1325@princeton.edu), and Taylor Webb (taylor.w.webb@gmail.com ) or submit a GitHub issue.